 - Gallstones

-Now that the side effects of HRT have been explained, women might want to explore less risky possibilities to treat hormonal imbalance.
+Now that the side effects of HRT have been explained, women might want to explore less risky options to treat the hormonal imbalance at fault for their bothersome menopause symptoms.
 Keep reading to learn about natural hormone replacement therapy.